firament/go-utils-1806/_notes/Steps.md

 # To Do

 - file server handler for html pages and content
+- add cookie insert page
 - Add and use CONTEXT
-- Inspect Headers, Cookies, QueryStrings
 - Add, remove cookies in proxy
 - Handler chaining

 ## Done
+- Inspect Headers, Cookies, QueryStrings